-Here, the BMJ team explores four of the most commonly used digital asset valuation methods and how they are used by professional investors to make investment decisions.
+In this piece, our editors reviewed ten of the most commonly-used digital asset valuation methods, and how professional investors use them to make investment decisions.

 Digital Asset Valuation Methods

 1. Store of Value (SoV) Thesis

 Formula: Potential total store of value / # tokens outstanding = potential price per token.

 The store of value thesis states that a digital asset’s value is a function of its ability to act as a store of monetary value for its investors and users.
 In other words, the more a digital currency or token can be used as a store of value, the more valuable it should become in the future.

 Messari’s Qiao Wang believes that “value will ultimately accrue to [store of value] crypto assets.”
 For a digital asset to become a store of value, he states, they need to be immune to theft, have credibly low inflation, and a low cost of conversion.